This year there have been some big upsets in the Men’s NCAA Basketball Tournament.

 BP (Bracket Points) is probably familiar to most sports fans.
 When scoring your bracket you get 1 point for a first round win, 2 points for the second round and then 4, 8, 16 and 32 for the following rounds.
 Basically, you fill out a bracket with the higher seeded team winning each game.
 If your bracket matches the reference bracket and they win, then you get points.
 For the Final Four, the points are given when a #1 seed wins.

-So, now for the big question after the 2nd round: How upsetting is this tournament?
+So, now for the big question after the third round: How upsetting is this tournament?

 Another stat I keep track of is the number of double digit seeds that advance to each round.
-The second round started with seven double digit seeds.
-In the second round four of the double digit seeds won and advanced to the Sweet 16.
-There is only one year where more seeds advanced.
+The third round started with four double digit seeds.
+In the third round two of the double digit seeds won and advanced to the Elite 8.
+There have been five years where this has happened.

 It will be interesting to see how the rest of the tournament turns out.
-Will this year remain near the bottom in BP and the top of the UF?
+Will this year remain near the bottom in BP?
+Will the right upsets take place that will add up to 17 more UF?

 The records are 2011 with a BP of only 57 and 2021 with a UF of 128.